-Child in need of immediate protection: Appropriate emergency action taken by police, NSPCC or social worker.
+Child in need of immediate protection: Appropriate emergency action taken by police, or social worker.
 Section 47 assessment - child identified as at risk of significant harm, possible child protection plan Section 17 assessment - child identified as in need and appropriate support identified.
-All schools and colleges should allow local authorities access to facilitate arrangements.

 No Assessment If the information supplied in the referral does not meet the threshold, an early help assessment should be started and/or onward referral to other specialist or universal services; children's social care will feedback to the referrer.
 For any concerns that Early Help is not working and things are not getting better for the child, discuss this with the child, parents/carers and refer to children's social care